 For a major project on that end of the retouching spectrum, I might receive an image of a gorgeous young woman that at first glance appeared near perfect.
 Then, with scrutiny, the flaws begin to emerge.
 These are not really flaws at all, but are the things that make her an actual living person like the rest of us; nostril hair, a dangling eyelash, a thin spot in her eyebrows, a slight asymetry in the arrangement of her eye sockets, a cleft in her chin, veins in her eyeballs, pores, chin hair, ear lobes, a slight shine from natural oils on her skin, deep clavical indentations, boney shoulders, ligaments in her neck, wrinkled knuckles, chapped lips, chewed fingernails, and so on.
 In the course of the retouching process the image is slowly, carefully, reshaped into something else entirely.

 That original image of a remarkably beautiful young woman will look like a mangled mess once it is compared to the final retouched version.
-Through the process the image is transformed from a photograph of an actual person with a human body, a name, and a history, into an idealized picture of her that speaks to an unachievable perfection, out of the reach of any but the rarest of individuals.
+Through the process the image is transformed from a photograph of an actual person with a human body, a name, and a history, into an idealized picture of her that speaks to an unachievable perfection, out of the reach of anyone.

 Bone saw work became possible only in the past decade and is becoming more and more prolific throughout the industry.
 When I started working with Photoshop in 1992, much of the retouching was very surface level and happened pixel by pixel.
 With each iteration of the program since, powerful new tools have been introduced into the profession and the speed of their introduction has outstripped the industry's ability to stay in control.
-Reshaping a nose in 1992 was painstaking work that could take hours or even days.
+Reshaping a nose in 1992 was nearly impossible.
 Now with liquification tools, if you don't like the shape of a nose, you can pick a brush and push it around.
 In a few seconds the whole character of a face can be altered.
 The implications of this are profound.